neill/SoundLove/README.md

 4. Run 'rake db:migrate'
 5. Run 'rails s' and you should be good to go!

-#### Current Problems:
+#### Current Problems/Future Additions:
-1. Soundcloud API doesn't provide and e-mail.
+1. Soundcloud API doesn't provide access to e-mail.
 Great.
 If you sign up and sign out you wont be able to sign back in due to e-mail validation problems.
 Fixable, but not a top priority for demoing.
 (Self-note: This is because I began to work with identities then scrapped it.
 Future fix: Add identities by UID/Provider)
+2. It finds some really strange music.
+Maybe write an algorithm to find new tracks based off favorites.